 2.1.
 Introduction

 When a class is contained within a package, its fully qualified name (or FQN for short) consists of two parts: the name of the package followed by the class name (sometimes referred to as the simple class name to differentiate it from the FQN).
-By convention, the simple class name will always begin with a capital letter.
+By convention, the simple class name will always begin with a capital letter and the package name will be all lowercase.

 Note